We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Step 2: Watch and wait.

-If the water absorbs right away, apply a couple new layers of sealer every year.
+If the water absorbs right away, apply a couple of new layers of sealer every year.

-If the water absorbs at the 30-minute mark or not at all, congratulations, your granite is properly sealed and doesn’t need any further applications.
+If the water absorbs at the 30-minute mark or not at all, congratulations, your granite is sealed correctly and doesn’t need any further applications.

 Sealing your countertops is a simple process.

 First, pick up a high-quality sealant.
 There are two types of sealers on the market, surface and impregnating.